cairo-book/cairo-book/src/ch02-02-data-types.md

 the single tuple into three parts.
 Finally, the program prints `y is six` as the value of `y` is `6`.

-We can also declare the tuple with value and types at the same time.
+We can also declare the tuple with value and types, and destructure it at the same time.
 For example:

 ```rust